 This support is divided into five areas: food, health, education, legal advice and financial guidance.
-This year, we supported 706 employees, representing an investment of over 570,000 euros.
+This year the Group supported 706 employees, representing an investment of over 570,000 euros.

-Similarly, in Poland, the "Możesz liczyć na Biedronkę" (You Can Count on Biedronka) programme is for employees and their families who are in a vulnerable situation.
+Similarly, in Poland, the "Możesz liczyć na Biedronkę" (You can count on Biedronka) programme is for employees and their families who are in a vulnerable situation.
 In 2017, 5,446 employees received financial support.